TyReynolds23/TyReynolds23/README.md

 - 🔭 I’m currently working on refining portfolio projects and freelance work.
 - 🌱 I’m currently learning MERN Stack.
-- 📫 How to reach me: Email tyreynolds.dev@gmail.com and on X @ReynoldsTy23
+- 📫 How to reach me: Email tyreynolds.dev@gmail.com and on X @tyreynolds_dev
 - ⚡ Fun fact: I run into burning buildings in my free time.
 <!--
 **TyReynolds23/TyReynolds23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.